KadiusLunarflame/cpp-crud-rest-api-experiments/README.md

 * Upload file to server

-To upload a file to server one must send a json object message containing the file to .<br>
+To upload a file to server one must send a json object message containing the file.<br>

 Example: <br>